Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Partial desingularisations of Kummer surfaces in characteristic two

-Furthermore, we can deduce that the minimal resolution of the Kummer surface contains eighteen $(-2)$-curves which are the proper transforms of the four lines described above, and fourteen coming from the desingularisation of the $A_3$ and $D_4^0$ singularities.
+It follows that the minimal resolution of the Kummer surface contains eighteen $(-2)$-curves which are the proper transforms of the four lines described above, and fourteen coming from the desingularisation of the $A_3$ and $D_4^0$ singularities.
 The intersection graph of these curves is given by the following diagram:

 A justification for why the curves intersect in this way will be provided in the next section.\\

 As in the ordinary case, Katsura and Kondō proved that every Kummer surface associated to an almost ordinary abelian surface admits a model as a quartic in $\mathbb{P}^3_{x,y,z,t}$ of the form: